redhataccess/adoc-templates/README.md

 # Ascii Doc Templates for Red Hat Documentation

-## Installing tools for building CSS
+## Installing tools for rendering the templates

 1. Install Node JS/NPM version 12+, if you have [NVM](https://github.com/nvm-sh/nvm) installed you can type `nvm use` in the command line to use the same version as the repo authors.
 2. [Install AsciiDoctor CLI](https://asciidoctor.org/docs/install-toolchain/), so `which asciidoctor` should give a response